hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Do

-Use the Accordion when you need to display content in different sections that have sequential or hierarchical relationship between them.
+Use the Accordion when you need to display content in different sections that have a sequential or hierarchical relationship between them.

 ![Accordion with basic content](/assets/components/accordion/usage-do.png) !!!

 !!!
 Dont

 Don’t use the Accordion when you need to display a single piece of content that can expand and collapse.
+Use the [Reveal](/components/reveal) instead.

 ![Accordion with basic content](/assets/components/accordion/usage-do-not.png) !!!